compmec/section/docs/source/rst/theory.rst

 * Analysis and Design of Elastic Beams, from Walter D. Pilkey
 * The Boundary Element Method for Engineers and Scientists, from John T. Katsikadelis

-The interest is to compute the section properties and it's needed to solve a Poisson's equation.
-Hence, the used theory can be divided in three parts:
+The used theory can be divided in three parts:

 * Section properties
     * :ref:`geometric_properties`